vs65497/Swarm-Coordinated-Control/README.md

 4. Agents are modeled as unicycles -- they can turn and move without complicated dynamics.
 5. Graphs, connecting agents, are established beforehand without consensus.

-When executing the simulations I needed to exercise centralized, top-down control over the agents applying these assumptions.
+When executing the simulations I needed to exercise centralized, top-down control over the agents to apply these assumptions.
 In the case of a physical system, these assumptions would need to be implemented in hardware.
-Even still, some amount of centralized control for system overhead and communications may be necessary to be practical.
+Even still, some amount of centralized control for the system overhead and communications may be necessary for the sake of experimentation.

 # Results